intersel/Blapy/README.md

 # Have a look on the "Hello World" demo and other demos
 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)

-You can have a look on a more complete example based on the [SB Admin 2 - Free Bootstrap Admin] Theme(http://www.intersel.net/demos/intersel/Blapy/demos/startbootstrap-sb-admin-2/pages/) (you can see the original one [here](http://startbootstrap.com/template-overviews/sb-admin-2/). or the ["To do list" web Apps demo](http://www.intersel.net/demos/intersel/Blapy/demos/todomvc/) inspired from [TodoMVC](http://todomvc.com/)
+You can have a look on a more complete example based on the [SB Admin 2 - Free Bootstrap Admin] Theme(http://www.intersel.net/demos/intersel/Blapy/demos/startbootstrap-sb-admin-2/pages/) (you can see the original one [here](http://startbootstrap.com/template-overviews/sb-admin-2/))

+or test the ["To do list" web Apps demo](http://www.intersel.net/demos/intersel/Blapy/demos/todomvc/) made with Blapy and inspired from [TodoMVC](http://todomvc.com/)

 All the demos found in the demos directory can be tested there : [http://www.intersel.net/demos/intersel/Blapy/demos/](http://www.intersel.net/demos/intersel/Blapy/demos/)